williamromero11/williamromero11.github.io/_pages/coding.md

 # Coding Portfolio

 ### [Project # 1: Campus Parking System](https://github.com/williamromero11/Project-1)
-Campus Parking System is a C program implementing a comprehensive parking management simulation for a university campus.
-Built with strict adherence to dynamic memory allocation principles, the system models real-world parking operations through efficient data structures and command-driven interactions.
+The Campus Parking System is a C-based simulation that models parking operations across a university campus using dynamically allocated data structures and command-driven interaction.
+The system represents multiple parking garages, registered vehicles, and real-time occupancy, closely mirroring real-world parking management workflows.

-The program demonstrates advanced C programming concepts including pointer arithmetic, multi-dimensional dynamic arrays, and memory management while solving a practical problem space.
-It features a complete command-line interface for managing multiple garages, tracking registered vehicles, and providing real-time utilization analytics.
+This project demonstrates strong proficiency in core C programming concepts, including pointer arithmetic, multi-dimensional dynamic arrays, and manual memory management.
+A robust command-line interface allows users to manage garage capacity, register and remove vehicles, and query utilization statistics efficiently.

-Key technical achievements include zero memory leaks (validated via Valgrind), optimized string handling with exact-size allocations, and a modular architecture that cleanly separates data structures, business logic, and I/O operations.
+From a systems perspective, the project emphasizes correctness and performance.
+Key technical achievements include zero memory leaks verified with Valgrind, optimized string handling using exact-size allocations, and a modular program architecture that cleanly separates data structures, business logic, and input/output responsibilities.

 ### [Project # 2: Traffic Fine Management System (BST)](https://github.com/williamromero11/Project-2)
-Traffic Fine Management System is a C program implementing a comprehensive traffic violation tracking system using Binary Search Tree (BST) data structures.
-Built with meticulous attention to tree algorithms and recursive design patterns, the system models municipal fine administration through efficient hierarchical organization and command-driven operations.
+The Traffic Fine Management System is a C program that simulates municipal traffic violation tracking using a Binary Search Tree (BST) as its core data structure.
+Each node represents a vehicle owner and associated fine data, enabling efficient organization and retrieval of records.

-The program demonstrates advanced C programming concepts including recursive algorithms, pointer-based tree structures, and dynamic memory management while solving a practical governance problem.
-It features a complete command-line interface for managing vehicle owner records, processing fine transactions, and providing real-time tree analytics.
+This project highlights advanced use of recursive algorithms, pointer-based tree structures, and dynamic memory allocation.
+The system provides a full command-line interface that supports inserting new records, updating fines, searching for owners, and generating analytical summaries based on tree traversal.

-Key technical achievements include O(log n) average-case operations, proper recursive memory deallocation, and a modular architecture that cleanly separates tree operations, business logic, and user interaction layers.
+Technically, the project achieves O(log n) average-case performance for key operations and implements proper recursive memory deallocation to prevent leaks.
+Its modular design separates BST operations from business logic and user interaction, demonstrating clean abstraction and maintainable C code.

 ### [Project # 3: Nile Dot Com E-Store Simulation (Event-Driven GUI)](https://github.com/williamromero11/Project-3)
-Nile Dot Com E-Store Simulation is a Java-based standalone GUI application implementing a comprehensive e-commerce simulation through event-driven programming principles.
-Built with Swing and adhering to model-view-controller separation, the system models online retail operations including inventory management, shopping cart functionality, and transaction logging.
+The Nile Dot Com E-Store Simulation is a Java-based standalone GUI application that models an online retail system using event-driven programming principles.
+Built with Java Swing and structured around a model–view–controller (MVC) design, the application simulates inventory management, shopping cart behavior, and order processing.

-The program demonstrates advanced Java concepts including event handling, file I/O operations, GUI component management, and object-oriented design while solving a practical e-commerce problem.
-It features a complete graphical interface for managing store inventory, processing customer orders, and maintaining permanent transaction records.
+The project showcases advanced Java concepts such as GUI event handling, object-oriented design, and file I/O. Users interact with a graphical interface to browse products, place orders, and generate transaction logs that persist across application sessions.

-Key technical achievements include thread-safe CSV file operations, dynamic GUI state management, proper separation of business logic from presentation layer, and comprehensive error handling for all user interaction scenarios.
+Notable technical accomplishments include thread-safe CSV file operations, dynamic GUI state updates, strict separation of business logic from the presentation layer, and comprehensive input validation and error handling.
+The result is a stable, user-friendly simulation that mirrors real-world e-commerce workflows.

 ### [Project # 4: Train Yard Dispatch Simulator](https://github.com/williamromero11/Project-4)
-A concurrent train-yard simulation that models multiple trains attempting to traverse a shared switch complex under Precision Scheduled Railroading (PSR)-inspired constraints.
-Each train must acquire exclusive control of a required set of switches (locks) in a strict order before it can move through the yard.
-The simulator uses Java’s ExecutorService and ReentrantLock to coordinate train movements and avoid deadlock.
+The Train Yard Dispatch Simulator is a concurrent Java application that models the movement of multiple trains through a shared switch yard under Precision Scheduled Railroading (PSR)-inspired constraints.
+Each train operates as an independent task and must acquire exclusive control of a specific sequence of track switches before traversing the yard.

+This project focuses heavily on concurrency, synchronization, and deadlock avoidance.
+Trains are executed using an ExecutorService with a fixed thread pool, while shared switch resources are protected using ReentrantLock objects and non-blocking tryLock() acquisition.
+To prevent deadlock, each train strictly follows an ordered lock acquisition strategy and releases all held locks if any required switch is unavailable, retrying after a randomized backoff period.

+The simulator reads its configuration from external CSV files defining the train fleet and yard topology, allowing the simulation to be easily reconfigured without code changes.
+Trains with invalid inbound-to-outbound routes are correctly identified and placed on permanent hold.
+A complete execution log is produced, followed by a final status report summarizing each train’s outcome.
+This project demonstrates strong mastery of Java concurrency, resource coordination, and real-world systems modeling.